U3B5HMD/hackmud/LOCKS.md

 This translates to "incorrect anagram solution for: fuso".
 Your job is to take the characters after the colon ("fuso") and rearrange them until you break the lock.

-In this case possible solutions are:
-  - fuso
-  - ufso
-  - sfuo
-  - fsuo
-  - usfo
-  - sufo
-  - oufs
-  - uofs
-  - fous
-  - ofus
-  - ufos
-  - fuos
-  - fsou
-  - sfou
-  - ofsu
-  - fosu
-  - sofu
-  - osfu
-  - osuf
-  - souf
-  - uosf
-  - ousf
-  - suof
-  - usof
+The number of letters you get from the lock depends on what tier the lock is, so brute forcing the answer (trying every possible combination) doesn't scale.
+A three character lock may only have 6 possible combinations but a 4 character lock has 24 possible combinations.

 <details>
     <summary>Spoilers:</summary>

-But you'll want to focus on results that are _actual_ words, first.
+You'll want to focus on results that are _actual_ words.
 Those are more likely to be the correct answer.
 In this example, that would be "ufos".
 </details>